 Ryanair voted against the increases in terminal parameters, however, the reason it gave was that it believes the infrastructure in Terminal 1 could handle a higher number of passengers than those proposed.
-Therefore, there was unanimous support for increasing the limits to a level at least as high as those proposed by Dublin Airport
+Therefore, there was unanimous support to increasing the limits to a level at least as high as those proposed by Dublin Airport

-7 Aer Lingus and British Airways share a common owner, IAG.
+5 Aer Lingus and British Airways share a common owner, IAG.
 An important part of Stobart's business is a franchise operation for Aer Lingus.

-- 2.35 The advice of the Committee is therefore to implement the terminal, stands, and referral parameters as proposed.
-The IAA abstained from this vote, as is their normal practice for decisions on terminal capacity. - 2.36 We have published the formal advice from the Committee, the link is in Paragraph 1.10.
+- 2.20 The advice of the Committee is, therefore, to implement the terminal, stands, and referral parameters as proposed.
+The IAA abstained from this vote, as is their normal practice for decisions on terminal capacity. - 2.21 The formalised advice from the Committee is published alongside this paper.